laivisms/Multithreaded-HTTP-Database/README.txt

 	This program is run by compiling and starting the ResurrectionServer.
 One may then start the DataBaseUI, for a shell UI to access the Database.

+This program uses Maven dependencies, so must be run and/or compiled using Maven.

 The Database accepts the following SQL commands: SELECT, UPDATE, DELETE, and INSERT INTO.

 The additional command "show tables" returns a list of all existing table names in the database